lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Although these three ways of modeling the decade 1789-99 have been described in sequence, they will be researched in parallel, with an eye to the connections between them.
-[I will look at how each of the three models represents the position of my case study authors in the canon] [To interpret those findings, I will look at what each model occludes and what it renders visible] [I’ll try anything that will help me answer my central question: what texts can be said to be “representative” of this turbulent decade?
-And what do they “represent”?]
+I will look at how each of the three models represents the position of my case study authors among their peers.
+To interpret those findings, I will consider the construction of each model, to determine what each model occludes and what it renders visible.
+My many disparate approaches will converge on my central question: what texts can be said to be “representative” of this decade?
+And what do they “represent”?